poquitosekki/uni/README.md

 ## Wanna Contribute ?

-If you wanna contribute follow these guidelines :
+If you wanna contribute, just keep in mind writig quality things & follow these guidelines :

-* The future of this project is still not clear, maybe no one will contribute and that's fine i guess.
-* The structure may change depending on the size of the project so i'll update the tree whenever it's possible, you can also do that using the `tree` command in you CLI.
 * Learn about git & github (at least the basics).
 * Respect the naming convestions, we don't want to make a mess in this repo.
 * Add a description to your file here in the README!
+* The structure may change depending on the size of the project so i'll update the tree whenever it's possible, you can also do that using the `tree` command in you CLI.

 ## Files